rolandreichart/site/General Terms and Conditions.md

 Notice periods for Subscription Packages.
 You can cancel your Subscription Package any time with the last calendar day of the current month.

-Notice periods for Tokens.
-You can cancel your subscription individual Tokens, several Tokens or all of your Tokens at any time with the last calendar day of the current month.
+Notice periods for Token.
+You can cancel your subscription individual Token, several Token or all of your Token at any time with the last calendar day of the current month.

-Notice periods for Subscription Packages and Tokens from our side.
-We can cancel your Subscription Packages and your Tokens partially or in full any time with the last calendar day of the current month.
+Notice periods for Subscription Packages and Token from our side.
+We can cancel your Subscription Packages and your Token partially or in full any time with the last calendar day of the current month.

 Deletion.
 Upon cancellation of your last valid Subscription Package, your Client Account will be marked as cancelled.
 Cancelled Client Accounts will deleted not before one week after the cancellation date.
 Client Account deletion includes deletion of all associated Content such as flow scripts, settings, files, etc. as well as user and account information.
 Within this week after the cancellation date of your Subscription Package, you will still be able to log into your Client Account and download Content.
-You will not be able to execute any automations or use any other Cloudomation Platform functionality that requires Tokens.
+You will not be able to execute any automations or use any other Cloudomation Platform functionality that requires Token.

 ## 6 Changes